 - Credit Enhancements – Describes the terms of any guarantee, insurance, surety or credit facility pertaining to the payment of principal or interest.

 - Continuing Disclosure Agreement – The issuer’s commitment to periodically update the financial information in the official statement to investors over the life of the bonds, the timeline for the distribution of these filings and commitments to make filings on specified material events.
 Identify any material failure to comply with prior undertakings during the past five years.
+It is important to stress that under SEC Rule 15c2-12, underwriters cannot participate in an offering unless the issuer includes language in their disclosure documents describing any material non-compliance with continuing disclosure requirements within the past five years (see GFOA Best Practice: Understanding Your Continuing Disclosure Responsibility).

 - Legal and Tax Matters – A statement as to whether any pending litigation or regulatory proceedings challenge the validity or security for the bonds, the authority with which they are issued, or, if resolved adversely, could affect the issuer’s ability to pay debt service on the bonds.
 It also addresses the legal opinion and the tax status of the bonds under federal and state law.